egeexyz/node-gtk-example/README.md

 # node-gtk-example
-A simple example app using node-gtk
+The example app using node-gtk for the [video](https://www.youtube.com/watch?v=ksR2zb-2lec).